ELIXIR-Belgium/rdm-guide/pages/covid-19/sarscov2_submission.md

 ---
-title: Submission of SARS-Cov-2 DNA sequences to public repositories
+title: Submission of SARS-Cov-2 raw reads to ENA.
 keywords: covid-19, SARS-Cov-2, ENA, data-submission, viral sequences
-summary: A guide to submit SARS-Cov-2 sequence data to different repositories.
+summary: A guide to submit SARS-Cov-2 sequence data to ENA.
 permalink: covid-19/sarscov2_submission.html
 ---

-{% include note.html content="The content on this page is not final." %}

 ## General
 ELIXIR Belgium has developed a Galaxy tool for submission of SARS-Cov-2 genetic sequences and associated metadata to public repositories, namely the European Nucleotide Archive ([ENA](https://www.ebi.ac.uk/ena/browser/home)) and in the future [GISAID](https://www.gisaid.org/).
 The tool is packaged in a Galaxy container for easy distribution.